 Use of this quick reference guide

-• Brief development – promoting discussion around the objectives of co-location and how the development brief may embed those principles established for service charge and integration
+- Brief development – promoting discussion around the objectives of co-location and how the development brief may embed those principles established for service change and integration

-• Site selection –consideration of how site factors such as rise, shape, orientation, topography, access and local built form might influence or limit the options for different diagrams to be accommodated on the site, and the implication of this on the long term utility of the development
+- Site selection –consideration of how site factors such as size, shape, orientation, topography, access and local built form might influence or limit the options for different diagrams to be accommodated on the site, and the implication of this on the long term utility of the development

 The guide was commissioned and completed in association with hub South East, jmarchitects, rsp consulting engineers and representatives from NHS Borders, NHS Greater Glasgow and Clyde, and NHS Fife.

 For additional information, a survey report of multiservice buildings delivered through LIFT is available here